pauljickling/notes/terminal/vim.md

 `0` move cursor to beginning of line

 `$` move cursor to end of line

+`gg` moves cursor to first line of the file

 `G` move cursor to last line of file